Garden City Police asking for public’s help on possible arson case

 GARDEN CITY, Kan.
-(KSNW) – Garden City Police announced Monday that around 2:45 p.m. on Friday, November 27, officers with the Garden City Police Department and the Garden City Fire Department responded to a structure fire at 600 N 8th Street.
+(KSNW) – Garden City police announced Monday that around 2:45 p.m. on Friday, November 27, officers with the department and the Garden City Fire Department responded to a fire at 600 N 8th Street.

 Upon arrival, officers saw the front of the property fully engulfed in flames.
 Occupants of the property were evacuated, and the Garden City Fire Department was able to extinguish the fire.
 No injuries were reported.